Soft-Condensed-Matter/Dynamical-Properties/README.md

 kynetic-potential contributions using the corresponding autocorrelations functions given by total shear-stress (TSSCF.dat), kynetic (KSSCF.dat), potential (PSSCF.dat) and kynetic-potential functions (KPSSCF.dat)

+Code: PFACF.f90

+Description: Determines the pressure fluctuation autocorrelation function and the same correlation of the diagonal tensor pressure component using the file with all the components of the tensor pressure given in the file MDTen.dat.
+The number of samples within the input files must be provided previously.

+Code: BViscocity.f90

+Description: Determines the bulk viscocity from the autocorrelation function of the pressure fluctuation by means of the Green-Kubo relation and the longitudal viscocity using the fluctuation of the diagonal tensor pressure components.
+The program requieres the autoccorelation functions given in the files PFACF.dat and PFACaa.dat, respectively.